 Mr. Gibson earned a bachelor’s degree in biology in 2000 and his MBA in 2002, both from Georgia College.

 He has served the university as a member of the Alumni Board and as a Foundation Trustee.
-Mr. Gibson has been a part of the Bunting College of Business Leadership Board since 2017.
+Mr. Gibson has been a part of the Bunting College of Business and Technology Leadership Board since 2017.

 Jeff Lacksen (Sparta, GA)